klimashkin/css-modules-theme/README.md

    - [`prefix`] *(String)* - Prefix to filter and strip out properties in current `theme` that don't satisfy that prefix, before composition.
    - [`compose`] *(String)* - Method of composition of current `theme` with previous one (for second and following options).
 Available values are exported by [`Compose`](#compose).
 If `compose` in current oprions object is absent, it will be taken from the previous or default one.
    - [`noCache = false`] *(Boolean)* - In case you generate current `theme` dynamically (for instance, on each render), there is no reason to cache result, since there might be too many variation of outcome.
 In that case you can set `noCache` to `true` to skip putting result into cache and looking it up.
+   - [`noParseComposes = false`] *(Boolean)* - `composeTheme` will try to detect [`composes`](https://github.com/css-modules/css-modules#composition) rules in css.
+Set it to `false` if you don't use `composes` and want to safe some cpu

-#### `Compose` enum
+#### Composition types
-Object that contains enum for available composition methods with following values:
+`Compose` object that exposes available composition methods with following values:
-   - `Compose.Merge` - Default way that assigns classnames from current `theme` to previous one, and concatenate classnames which exist in both themes.
+   - `Compose.Merge` - Default way that assigns classnames from current `theme` to the previous one, and concatenate classnames which exist in both themes.
-   - `Compose.Assign` - Also assigns classnames from curent `theme` to previous one, like Object.assign, so if classname exists in both, latter (current) takes precedence
+   - `Compose.Assign` - Also assigns classnames from curent `theme` to previous one, like Object.assign, so if classname exists in both, latter takes precedence
    - `Compose.Replace` - Just use current theme

 ### Examples
-Assume we have Icon component with following theme:
+Assume we have an Icon component with following theme:
 ```javascript
 const iconStyle = {
   'icon': 'x',